Generative AI Project Template

 - The docker-compose.yml and docker-compose-cuda.yml files define the services.

-- To run the entire application stack (frontend, backend, database, Ollama) using Docker Compose:
+- To run the entire application stack using Docker Compose with CPU support:

 Once installed (either locally or via Docker), you can run the services.